-Twenty-one (21) TMDL WLAs have been translated to impose NELs for pollutants, which will be sampled, analyzed, and monitored consistently with non-NEL pollutants using this General Permit’s framework.
-However, Responsible Dischargers will follow the water quality based corrective action process in this General Permit and perform the required actions for TMDL-related NEL exceedances instead of an NEL violation report required for non-TMDL NELs.
-A Responsible Discharger that exceeds a TMDL-related NEL is in violation of this General Permit and may be subject to mandatory minimum penalties, whereas NAL exceedances are not violations of this General Permit.
-Only applicable TMDLs with concentration-based WLAs, to be met at the construction site discharge location(s), were translated into NELs.
+Twenty-one (21) TMDL waste load allocations have been translated to impose numeric effluent limitations for pollutants, with required assessments and monitoring consistent with the regulatory framework of this General Permit.
+However, Responsible Dischargers will follow the water quality based corrective action process in this General Permit and perform the required actions for TMDL-related numeric effluent limitation exceedances instead of a numeric effluent limitation violation report required for non-TMDL numeric effluent limitations.
+A Responsible Discharger that exceeds a TMDL-related numeric effluent limitation is in violation of this General Permit and may be subject to mandatory minimum penalties, whereas numeric action level exceedances are not violations of this General Permit.
+Only applicable TMDLs with concentration-based waste load allocations, to be met at the construction site discharge location(s), were translated into numeric effluent limitations.

-3. TMDL-related NAL and NEL Exceedances
+I.G.3.
+TMDL-related Numeric Action Level and Numeric Effluent Limitation Exceedances

-The incorporation of TMDL-related NALs and NELs may represent an increase in the cost of compliance for the certain Responsible Dischargers.
-The following conditions must be met for a Responsible Discharger to exceed an applicable TMDL-related NAL or NEL:
+The incorporation of TMDL implementation requirements may represent an increase in the cost of compliance for certain Responsible Dischargers.
+The following conditions must occur for a Responsible Discharger to exceed an applicable TMDL-related numeric action level or numeric effluent limitation:

 Condition 1: The discharger discharges stormwater and authorized non-stormwater, either directly or through a municipal separate sewer system or other conveyance, to impaired water bodies or watersheds identified in a U.S. EPA-approved TMDL that assigns a concentration-based waste load allocation to construction stormwater discharges.
-Concentration-based waste load allocations are translated into numeric effluent limitations or numeric action levels and are listed in Attachment H Table H-2.
+Concentration-based waste load allocations are translated into numeric effluent limitations or numeric action levels and are listed in Attachment H, Table H-2.

 Condition 2: The discharger identifies through the site-specific pollutant source assessment that one or more TMDL-specific pollutants are present at the site with the potential to enter discharge.

-If the discharger meets the above conditions, they are considered a Responsible Discharger for a TMDL where staff translated the concentration-based waste load allocation into TMDL-related NALs or NELs.
+If the above conditions occur, the discharger is considered a Responsible Discharger for a TMDL, and subject to TMDL-related numeric action levels or numeric effluent limitations.

 Condition 3: The Responsible Discharger triggers the non-visible sampling requirements for the TMDL-specific pollutant when the pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.

-If the spill or leak, or BMP breach, failure or malfunction are immediately cleaned and BMPs to control the pollutant were implemented, maintained, or replaced prior to the discharge, the Responsible Discharger is not required to sample.
+If the spill or leak, or BMP breach, failure or malfunction are immediately cleaned up and BMPs to control the pollutant were implemented, maintained, or replaced prior to the discharge, the Responsible Discharger is not required to sample its discharge.

-Condition 4: The discharger conducts non-visible sampling in accordance with Attachment D and E Section III.D.3 and the analytical results report a concentration for the TMDL-specific pollutant above the applicable TMDL-related NAL or NEL listed in Attachment H Table H-2.
+Condition 4: The discharger conducts non-visible sampling in accordance with Attachment D, Section III.D.3, and Attachment E, and the analytical results report a concentration for the TMDL-specific pollutant above the applicable TMDL-related numeric action level or numeric effluent limitation listed in Attachment H, Table H-2.

 Condition 5: Conditions 3 and 4 occur at least twice for any and all discharge locations within the same drainage area, during a given reporting year (July 1 through June 30).
-Each of the discharger’s subsequent analytical results reporting a concentration above the TMDL-related NAL or NEL, after the second occurrence, is considered a distinct exceedance.
+Each of the discharger’s subsequent analytical results reporting a concentration above the TMDL-related numeric action level or numeric effluent limitation, after the second occurrence, is considered a distinct exceedance.

-A Responsible Discharger violates a TMDL-related NEL only after all these conditions are met.
-Responsible Dischargers that exceeded a TMDL-related NAL will continue to iterate BMPs to prevent further exceedances.
+A Responsible Discharger violates a TMDL-related numeric effluent limitation only after all the above conditions occur.
+Responsible Dischargers that exceeded a TMDL-related numeric effluent limitation or numeric action level will continue to implement iterative corrective actions and BMP implementation to prevent further exceedances.
+Dischargers that do not take corrective actions following an exceedance are in violation of this General Permit.

-4. Availability of Implementation Tools
+I.G.4.
+Availability of Implementation Tools